mitotic/graphterm/docs/start.rst

    sudo easy_install graphterm    OR    sudo pip install graphterm sudo gterm_setup            # Sets up the command toolchain

+Omit the ``sudo`` if you are installing as a non-root user within an Anaconda or Enthought Python environment, for example.
 (See the :ref:`installation` section of the :doc:`README` file for additional installation options, including source installs.)